inferadb/docs/whitepapers/InferaDB.md

 [6] Oso: Policy engine for application-level authorization.

 Would you like me to include a **visual architecture diagram (in Markdown-friendly text + mermaid)** to accompany this whitepaper?
-It would illustrate the Control Plane, PDP Cells, and Replication model directly inside the document.
+It would illustrate Control Plane, PDP Cells, and Replication model directly inside the document.